lbondi7/lbondi7.github.io/_posts/2019-02-19-llp-dd-ExMachina-10.markdown

 ## Issue

 Once we implemented the music, the game soudned great and was working fine apart from one thing.
 It took forever to load up.
 This was down to the music and it was slowing the game down.
 It went from a couple of seconds to load up, to around 10-15 seconds.
 We knew it was the music but we thought instanciating multiple objects that have to load up and can access every sound possible might be slowing it down more.
 So we decided to pass the audio engine instead to each scene but that then interfered with the game scene.
-We didn't manage to get the issue sorted in the end but our lecturer pointed out taht we hadn't compressed the audio and that's what was slowing down the load up, so next time we know to compress the audio.
+We didn't manage to get the issue sorted in the end but our lecturer pointed out that we hadn't compressed the audio and that's what was slowing down the load up, so next time we know to compress the audio.

 <br/>